dmbarbour/glas/docs/GlasDesign.md

  * **seq:\[\]** - empty sequence doubles as identity operator (nop)
 * **cond:(try:P, then:Q, else:R)** - run P; if P does not fail, run Q; if P fails, backtrack P then run R.
 * **loop:(while:P, do:Q)** - begin loop: run P; if P does not fail, run Q then repeat loop.
 If P fails, backtrack P then exit loop.
 * **eq** - compare top two values on stack.
-If they are equal, do nothing.
+If equal, do nothing.
 Otherwise fail.
+This uses structural equality of values, not equality under an interpretation.
 * **fail** - always fail

         seq:[]              ∀S .
 S → S